mdyd-dev/marketplace-module/generators/blank-marketplace/README.md

 Long term caching is realized in two ways:
 1) using `asset_url` filter for entry points (ie. app.js, vendor.js) by adding query param with timestamp from last update on s3 bucket ([read more](http://documentation.near-me.com/reference/liquid-filters-static/))
-2) by adding hashes to filenames that are not loaded using asset_url filter - code lazy loaded by webpack
+2) by adding hashes to filenames that are not loaded using `asset_url` liquid filter - code lazy loaded by webpack
-3) manifest file is extracted to its own file (manifest.js) - changing chunks should not invalidate it ([read more](https://survivejs.com/webpack/optimizing/separating-manifest/))
+3) manifest file is extracted to its own file (`manifest.js`) - changing chunks should not invalidate it ([read more](https://survivejs.com/webpack/optimizing/separating-manifest/))
 4) `HashedModuleIdsPlugin` is used to prevent changing modules ID between compilations for production (similarly NamedModulesPlugin for development) ([read more](https://webpack.js.org/plugins/hashed-module-ids-plugin/))

 ## Images lazy loading